Yep, Masks And Protective Gear Are Still Hard To Get — Especially For Small Buyers

 "The dramatically increased demand is not going away anytime soon," says Dr. Susan Bailey, president of the American Medical Association.
 "Churches, schools, businesses, everyone that's trying to reopen needs PPE, and we're all competing for the same small supply."

 The AMA has called repeatedly for a comprehensive federal response on the level of the Manhattan Project, the massive research project that developed the first nuclear weapons during World War II.
-The medical association says that should include a federal database to track where there are shortages and suppliers who can meet the demand.
+The medical association says such a response should include a federal database to track where there are shortages and suppliers that can meet the demand.

 The Trump administration has not done that.
-Instead, back in the spring, the administration launched Project Airbridge, which airlifted PPE from overseas before winding down in June.
+Instead, back in the spring, the administration launched Project Airbridge, which airlifted PPE from overseas; it wound down in June.
 The administration also ordered some domestic manufacturers to ramp up production.

 The administration insists that continued complaints about shortages are exaggerated.
-White House Senior Advisor Jared Kushner, in an interview with CNBC this week, called reports about doctors on the front lines not being able to get masks "hysterical."
+White House senior adviser Jared Kushner, in an interview with CNBC this week, called reports about doctors on the front lines not being able to get masks "hysterical."

 "We created Project Airbridge.
 We were able to bring in from Asia ... hundreds of millions of masks," Kushner said.
 "We started domestic production by using the Defense Production Act."